syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Remote data

+For Remote data each key press, filter action request make in the server end.

 In the below code, demonstrated the filtering functionality with [ODataAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odata-adaptor) in the DropDownList component with help of [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.Query.html) property.

 {% highlight cshtml %}